iifl-logo

 - During the year the Company has not provided guarantees, provided security to companies, firms, Limited Liability Partnerships or any other parties.

 f.
-According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has granted loans or advances in the nature of loans, either repayable on demand or without specifying any terms or period of repayment to companies or any other parties.
-Of these following are the details of the aggregate amount of loans or advances in the nature of loans granted to promoters or related parties as defined in clause (76) of section 2 of the Companies Act, 2013:
+According to the information and explanations given to us and based on the audit procedures performed, the Company has not granted any loans or advances in the nature of loans repayable on demand or without specifying any terms or period of repayment.
+All loans granted are for a fixed tenure and maturity.

 v.
 According to the information and explanations given to us, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
 Hence, clause 3(v) of the Order is not applicable.